 At this level, the employee's competencies are already well developed.
 However, he still needs some motivation to make his own decisions.

-If both the competencies and the motivation of the employee are at a good level, the manager can delegate tasks and own responsibilities to him.
-The situational leadership style is flexible and adapts very well to the specific needs of the respective employee.
+If both the employee's competencies and motivation are at a good level, the manager can delegate tasks and own responsibilities to him.
+The situational leadership style is flexible and adapts very well to the specific Needs of the respective employee.

 Leadership styles: Which is the best?

 As far as the different leadership styles are concerned, there is no blanket "right" or "wrong".
 Nevertheless, as a manager you are probably still asking yourself which is the best management style.
 A good manager will always try to motivate his employees and spur them on to achieve their best performance.
 For this she needs empathy, experience and tact.
 But what leads to the desired result in each case depends on the situation and the employee.

 As an employer, do you want to successful and attractive, you will lead your team in such a way that they can optimally complete their tasks.
 A combination of incentives and sanctions is usually most effective.
 There will be situations where you need to motivate, others where you direct and others where you guide or control.

 What employees always need is recognition and Appreciation.
 They want to be seen and appreciated, and they want to see a deeper meaning in their work.
 If you succeed in giving them that, they in turn will gladly perform at their best.